olliebennett/olliebennett.co.uk/cv.md

 #### A client-facing post-sales consultant providing customisation and delivery of enterprise software.

-- Development of extensive customised logic for banks' post-trade documentation management, requiring a highly-performant and failure-resistant Java/J2EE application.
-Also controlled server configuration and integration with upstream systems.
-Extensive front-end design using modern technologies while ensuring back-compatibility with client's legacy browsers.
+- Variety of on-site implementation projects for banks across Europe.
+- Worked on critical document-processing systems, learning from highly skilled Java/J2EE developers.

-- Helped develop new software offering for HP, following requirement capturing from a law enforcement agency.
-Integrated third-party facial-recognition software and a heavily tailored HTML/CSS/JavaScript interface into a pre-existing content management offering.
+- Developed interface for new software offering, integrating facial recognition software following requirement gathering from law enforcement agency.

-- Joined several high-pressure projects, visiting clients to manage expectations while liasing with Engineering and Support teams to effectively resolve product issues.
-Restored positive relationships through flexibility and willingness to assist wherever possible (as was reflected by very positive feedback from clients post go-live).

-- Worked with several highly experienced external Java consultants to gain substantial "best-practice" knowledge of development.
-Inherited responsibility after their contracts ended.

-- Created and shared time-saving scripts/tools for automating builds and deployments during off-site development, as well as proposing project tracking and collaboration tools to management which were subsequently adopted.
+- Took initiative to create time-saving tools for automating builds and deployments.
+- Sent in to resolve derailed high-pressure projects and restore client relationship.

-- Oversaw critical migrations and go-live events (often outside the UK, and outside working hours), reacting fast to issues and identifying resolutions or workarounds in the absence of support.
+- Oversaw critical migrations and go-live events (abroad and outside working hours), resolving issues or workarounds in the absence of support.

 ### Master's&nbsp;Dissertation / University&nbsp;of&nbsp;Nottingham / 2011

 #### Quantum Reflection of Ultra-Cold Atoms from Room Temperature Silicon

-This project involved computationally analysing quantum mechanical phenomena, through modelling the reflection of ultra-cold groups of atom as they approached a surface.
-I repeatedly improved the methods implemented in MATLAB and C++, such that more accurate representations could be made.
-The resulting project was "one of the best" the supervisor had seen.
+- Computational analysis of quantum mechanical phenomena, modelling reflection of Bose-Einstein condensates as they approach a surface.
+- Repeatedly improved performance in MATLAB and C++ to improve models.
+- Resulting project was "one of the best" the supervisor had seen.

 ## Personal Projects